guojiangwei2/dataMining/README.md

  * (x - median) / asd, where abslute standard deviation is (∑|x - median| / n)
  * nomarlization is not necessary, it costs times and sometimes reduce the accuracy
 * compute the nearest neighbors

+### classfication
+* a classifier is a program that uses an object's attribute to determine what class or group it belongs to.
+ * first try to find a most nearest thing from some labeled objects;
+ * predict the unlabeled one as the class of the nearest one's class
+* convert the scale of the attribute with some functions
+ * compare the standarization, normalization, convert with range value
+ * normalize: (x - mean) / std
+ * standarize: (x - median) / asd, where asd represents absolute standard deviation
+ * convert with range: (x - min) / range, where range equals to (max - min)